solana-mobile/solana-mobile-doc-site/docs/dapp-publishing/building-expo-apk.md

 ## Step 3.
 Sign the APK

-In your project directory, create a new folder `solana-keys` (if you're using Git you may want to add this folder to `.gitignore` to avoid exposing signing keys).
+In your project directory, create a new folder `dapp-store-signing-keys` (if you're using Git you may want to add this folder to `.gitignore` to avoid exposing signing keys).

-Open the folder `solana-keys` and run the following command (edit as needed) to create a keystore used for signing the app.
+Open the folder `dapp-store-signing-keys` and run the following command (edit as needed) to create a keystore used for signing the app.

 ```
 keytool -genkey -v -keystore release-key.keystore -alias myapp -keyalg RSA -keysize 2048 -validity 50000